 Instructors are a very important part of any gliding club.
-Instructing can be highly rewarding, great fun, and is great way of putting something back into gliding.
+Instructing is highly rewarding and great fun.
+At the same time, it’s a way of putting something back into gliding whilst flying.

-The UK currently exempts gliding from EASA Part-FCL requirements.
-The BGA is continuing to train pilots under BGA requirements, whilst supporting those who choose to convert their BGA qualifications to an EASA FCL licence.
+The UK currently exempts gliding from Sailplane Flight Crew Licensing (SFCL) requirements.
+BGA clubs are continuing to train pilots under BGA requirements, whilst supporting those who choose to convert their BGA qualifications to an SFCL licence.

-Teaches the BGA syllabus.
+Courses are facilitated by the BGA through member clubs.
 The BGA Assistant Instructor course comprises of;

 - A weekend teaching and learning seminar